 HAIRSPRAY AND LIGHTER

 The RMP cut across the next intersection, a few feet over, on 4th, bucket hats, hoodies, Adidas trackies, lined up behind a jagged hole sledge hammered through the bombed-up cinder block wall a week before, the head of a fourteen-year old wearing a Mets cap framed inside.
 The kid handed the man in a wheel chair a glassine envelope, the line moved forward.
 Next block, a torn tan polyester suit pushed his way out two cracked glass double doors reflecting the RMP’s skewed white stripe, a frosted red bulb over the frame making it an after-hours club.
 The suit spun, plastered, already falling and fell, flat on his face.
 The officers listened to salsa pop before the doors pulled shut.
 Next block, a sloppy fist fight, nothing serious; then three people, tilted, hands touching faces, on the nod.
 The cops smelled coffee and fresh bagels before making their right onto 14th.
-Crossing C, the car slowed in front of a dirty walk-up, sandwiched between two other dirty walk ups, the driver lighting his last Chesterfield of the shift.
+The car slowed in front of a dirty walk-up, sandwiched between two other dirty walk ups, the driver lighting his last Chesterfield of the shift.